 - both steps can be done using the same sample

 - testing is recommended 4-6 weeks after initial tick bite

 West Nile virus (WNV) is a member of the Flaviviridae family that includes viruses like Zika, Dengue Fever, Hepatitis C and Powassan virus.
 WNV is transmitted to humans (and animals) by an infected mosquito.
 Most infections occur during warm weather when mosquitoes are active.
 The period between the mosquito bite and the appearance of signs and symptoms ranges from two to 14 days.
 Most people infected with West Nile virus either don’t develop signs or symptoms or have only minor complaints–a low grade fever and mild headache.
 There are a few people that develop a life-threatening illness characterized by inflammation of the spinal cord or brain.
 The symptoms of WNV infection are very similar to those of Lyme disease.
 Common signs and symptoms include: fever, nausea and vomiting, body aches, fatigue, and diarrhea.
 Some people develop a rash.

 Powassan PCR (Direct) and EIA/IFA (Serology)

 The Powassan virus is a member of the Flaviviridae family that includes viruses like Zika, West Nile, Dengue Fever, and Hepatitis C. Like Lyme disease, Powassan virus is emerging in the same geographic areas throughout the Northeast and Midwest United States.
 It’s found in wooded and bushy areas as well as fields where Lyme-bearing ticks live.
 Coppe Laboratories is the first reference laboratory to provide diagnostic testing for the virus which can show symptoms similar to Lyme disease.
-The PCR test measures the actual virus RNA where the EIA test measures a patient’s antibody response to the virus.
+The PCR test detects viral RNA in a patient sample during early infection the EIA/IFA test measures a patient’s antibody response 2-4 weeks post-exposure.